beejjorgensen/bgc/src/atomics.md

 from a programmer perspective.]
 C has to offer.
 It is also the default.
 You have to go out of your way to use other memory orderings.

+All the stuff we've been talking about so far has happened within the realm of sequential consistency.

-We've talked about how the compiler or CPU can rearrange memory reads and writes as long as it follows the _as-if_ rule.
+We've talked about how the compiler or CPU can rearrange memory reads and writes in a single thread as long as it follows the _as-if_ rule.

-In order for operations to be _sequentially consistent_, rules are imposed about the reordering of atomic acquires and releases.
+And we've seen how we can put the brakes on this behavior by synchronizing over atomic variables.

+Let's formalize just a little more.

+If operations are _sequentially consistent_, it means at the end of the day, when all is said and done, all the threads can kick up their heels, open their beverage of choice, and _all agree on the order in which memory changes occurred_.

+One won't say, "But didn't _B_ happen before _A_?" if the rest of them say, "_A_ definitely happened before _B_".

 In particular, within a thread, no acquires can be moved after any releases.
 And no releases can be moved before any acquires.

-This rule gives a level of sanity to the progression of atomic loads/acquires and stores/releases.
+This rule gives an additional level of sanity to the progression of atomic loads/acquires and stores/releases.

+Every other memory order in C involves a relaxation of the reordering rules, either for acquires/releases or other memory accesses, atomic or otherwise.
+You'd do that if you _really_ knew what you were doing and needed the speed boost. _Here be armies of dragons..._

-More on other crazier memory orders later.
+More on that later.

 ## Atomic Assignments and Operators

-Certain operators on atomic variables give atomic results.
+Certain operators on atomic variables are atomic.
 And others don't.

 Let's start with a counter-example: